facebookresearch/libri-light/data_preparation/README.md

 ### 2. Get the limited-supervision train data

 The limited supervision training sets are built on Librispeech.
 They consist in 10h, 1h, and 10 minute cuts with orthographic transciptions and aligned phoneme transcriptions, which can be used to train small models or fine-tune pretrained ones.
-This can be downloaded [here](https://dl.fbaipublicfiles.com/librilight/data/librispeech_finetuning.tgz).
+This can be downloaded [here, 0.6 GB](https://dl.fbaipublicfiles.com/librilight/data/librispeech_finetuning.tgz).

 The directory structure is the following: